-To see more of Michenaud’s work, do visit his website here.
+To see more of Kyle’s amazing work, check out his website here.

-You can see more of Serrano’s work on her website here.
+Check out more of Everett’s work on his website here.

-You can see more of Shannon’s work on her website here.
+You can visit Asher’s site and see more of her amazing photography here.